University of Wrocław

-The university was founded in 1945, replacing the previous German University of Breslau.
+The university was established in 1701 and reconstituted in its current form in 1945, as a direct successor to the previous German University of Breslau.
 Following the territorial changes of Poland's borders, academics primarily from the Jan Kazimierz University of Lwów restored the university building, which had been heavily damaged in the 1945 Battle of Breslau.

 History

 Leopoldina

 The oldest mention of a university in Wrocław comes from the foundation deed signed on 20 July 1505 for the Generale litterarum Gymnasium in Wrocław by King Vladislaus II of Hungary (Władysław II Jagiellończyk) of the Polish Jagiellonian dynasty.
-However, the new academic institution requested by the town council wasn't built, because the King's deed was rejected by Pope Julius II for political reasons.
+However, the new academic institution requested by the town council was not built, because the King's deed was rejected by Pope Julius II for political reasons.
 Also, the numerous wars and opposition from the University of Kraków might have played a role.
 The first successful founding deed known as the Aurea bulla fundationis Universitatis Wratislaviensis was signed two centuries later, on 1 October 1702, by the Holy Roman Emperor Leopold I of the House of Austria, King of Hungary and Bohemia.

 The predecessor facilities, which existed since 1638, were converted into Jesuit school, and finally, upon instigation of the Jesuits and with the support of the Silesian Oberamtsrat (Second Secretary) Johannes Adrian von Plencken, donated as a university in 1702 by Emperor Leopold I as a School of Philosophy and Catholic Theology with the designated name Leopoldina.
 On 15 November 1702, the university opened.
-Johannes Adrian von Plencken also became chancellor of the University.
+Johannes Adrian von Plencken also became chancellor of the university.
 As a Catholic institute in Protestant Breslau, the new university was an important instrument of the Counter-Reformation in Silesia.
 After Silesia passed to Prussia, the university lost its ideological character, but remained a religious institution for the education of Catholic clergy in Prussia.